 Why go?
 Mount Rushmore!
 Plus, these mountains and badlands are some of the most underrated destinations in the country.

-What to do?
-The kids will love the hands-on American History lessons offered at Mount Rushmore.
-(Tip: stay for the evening flag ceremony.)
-There’s also buffalo to be seen, gold to be panned, ghost towns to be explored and the world’s largest collection of reptiles to meet.
+What to do: The kids will love the hands-on American history lessons offered at Mount Rushmore.
+(Stay for the evening flag ceremony during the summer.)
+There’s also buffalo to be seen, gold to be panned, ghost towns to be explored and the world’s largest collection of reptiles.

-Where to stay: Meet other families while staying at the KOA camping resorts in Rapid City, Mount Rushmore or Bad Lands/White River.
-The most modern rooms are found at the Hampton Inn Deadwood at Tin Lizzie Gaming Resort in historic Deadwood.
+Where to stay: Stay at the KOA camping resorts in Rapid City, Mount Rushmore or Bad Lands/White River or find modern rooms at the Hampton Inn Deadwood at Tin Lizzie Gaming Resort in historic Deadwood.

 More info: TravelSouthDakota.com

 Why go?
 The world's best park for toddlers and preschoolers is scaled to young fans of Elmo and the gang.

 What to do: Spend half your time on water attractions like The Count's Splash Castle, Big Bird's Rambling River and the Teeny Tiny Tidal Wave pool.
 Then dry off and do the rest: Take a dizzying ride in Flying Cookie Jars, ride Flyin' Fish and Peek-A-Bug (in Elmo's World) and explore Sesame Neighborhood via Oscar’s Wacky Taxi.